Samelius Trail: North on the Black Hills Centennial Trail

 After more than a decade of marriage, I give my 10 tips on how to make it last!

-Mr. Trekker and I celebrated 10 years of marriage recently.
-Since we started dating early in our freshman year of college, we’ve been together half our lives!
+Mr. Trekker and I celebrated 15 years of marriage recently!
+Since we started dating early in our freshman year of college, we’ve been together more than half our lives!
 I’m not sure we can remember what it’s like to NOT be a twosome! 😍

 For a long time, we just hung out as friends, within our shared group of friends, and got to know each other casually.
 Mr. Trekker and I were best friends first (in my opinion, that’s the way to go!)
 At first, I didn’t even consider him as a potential romantic suitor (although if you ask him, I was always in his sights. 😊) We just clicked in a way I never had with a guy before.
 We became inseparable, best friends, almost instantaneously.

 One of the first times we hung out was a group trip to the local gas station.
-(Ok…we went to a SMALL school in the middle of podunk-nowhere Indiana, there wasn’t a lot to do there.
+(Ok…we are OLD and we went to a SMALL school in the middle of podunk-nowhere Indiana, there wasn’t a lot to do there.
 Most of us didn’t have cars.
-We were also poor, college students, and this was before Netflix or Amazon Prime–I didn’t even have a cell phone till AFTER I graduated college. 😮)
+We were also poor, college students, and this was before streaming tv–I didn’t even have a cell phone till AFTER I graduated college. 😮)

-Due to these factors, a quasi-tradition was a midnight, slurpy run to the nearby 7-11.
+Due to these factors, a quasi-tradition at our school was a midnight, slurpy run to the nearby 7-11.
 One of the nights, Mr. Trekker and I tagged along, individually, with a group of friends.
-When two friends, who were dating, started a round of piggyback rides, I casually mentioned, “I want a piggyback ride”.
+When two friends, who were dating, started a round of piggyback rides, I casually mentioned, “I want a piggyback ride!”
 Then I heard this deep voice emanating from this tall, lanky kid behind me, who I barely knew, “I’ll give you a piggyback ride…” That’s how it all began folks!
 See guys, you can still sweep a lady off her feet, even in the 21st century! 😉

-Now that we’re in our second decade of marriage, I think it’s fair to give out a few tips on how to make a marriage last…
+Now that we’ve been married for 15 years, I think it’s fair to give out a few tips on how to make a marriage last…

 1. MARRY YOUR BEST FRIEND!!!